How to Evaluate a Dubai Developer: 12-Point Due Diligence

-Practical checklist to evaluate Dubai property developers before signing an off-plan SPA — Trakheesi, RERA escrow, delivery history, financial backing, service charges, and SPA red flags.
+Practical checklist to evaluate Dubai property developers before signing an off-plan SPA — Trakheesi, RERA escrow, delivery history, financial backing

 Buying off-plan in Dubai means your primary counterparty is the developer — often for three to five years before you receive keys.
 Marketing renders buildings in perfect light.
 The SPA defines what actually happens if construction slips, costs rise, or you need to exit early.